FlowX: Towards Explainable Graph Neural Networks via Message Flows: The Proposed FlowX

 \subsubsection{Definition 1: Message Carrier}

 We use the connectivity matrix to represent the carriers for message flows.
-Given the connectivity matrix $\hat{A}^t$ at layer $t$, the layer edge $\hat{a}^t_{ij}$ represents the message carrier with which the message passes from node $v_i$ to $v_j$ at layer $t$.
+Given the connectivity matrix $\hat{A}^t$ at layer $t$, the layer edge $\hat{a}^t_{ij}$ in this matrix represents the message carrier with which the message passes from node $v_i$ to $v_j$ at layer $t$.

 Note that we use the superscript $t$ to distinguish the message carriers in different layers since their corresponding message flows are different.
 Then the set of all message carriers, i.e., all layer edges, is defined as $\mathbfcal{A}=\{\cdots,\hat{a}^1_{uv},\cdots, \hat{a}^t_{uv} ,\cdots,\hat{a}^T_{uv},\cdots\}$ and $|\mathbfcal{A}|=|E|\times T$.